puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 ... the behavior would remain unchanged.

-{% aside The Warn Function %}
+{% aside The Warning Function %}
-The `warn()` function will not affect the execution of the rest of the manifest, but if you were running Puppet in the usual Master-Agent setup, it would log a message on the server at the 'warn' level.
+The `warning()` function will not affect the execution of the rest of the manifest, but if you were running Puppet in the usual Master-Agent setup, it would log a message on the server at the 'warn' level.
 {% endaside %}

 The regular expression operator `=~` helps you test whether a string matches a pattern you specify.
 For example, in the following, we capture the digits that follow `www` in the hostname, such as `www01` or `www12` and store them in the `$1` variable for use in the `notice()` function.